Chief ministership of C. Rajagopalachari: Election win

-Elections to the Madras Legislative assembly and legislative council was conducted in 1937.
-This was the first election conducted after the creation of a bicameral legislature by Government of India Act of 1935.
+Elections to the Madras legislative assembly and legislative council were conducted in 1937.
+These were the first election conducted after the creation of a bicameral legislature by Government of India Act of 1935.
 Indian National Congress won 159 of the 215 seats in the assembly and 27 of the 56 seats in the council.
-Despite being the majority party in the Assembly and the Council, the Congress was hesitant to form a Government.
-Their objections stemmed from the special powers given to the Governor by the Government of India Act of 1935.
-According to the act, the Governor was given special responsibilities in the area of Finance and control and absolute discretionary powers over the cabinet in certain other issues.
-The Governor had the power to overrule the Cabinet.
+Despite being the majority party in the Assembly and the Council, the Congress was hesitant to form a government.
+Their objections stemmed from the special powers given to the governor by the Government of India Act of 1935.
+According to the act, the governor was given special responsibilities in the area of finance and control and absolute discretionary powers over the cabinet in certain other issues.
+The governor had the power to overrule the cabinet.
 The Congress refused to accept power (in all the six provinces where they had won) with such caveats.

-The Governor of Madras, Lord Erskine, decided to form an interim provisional Government with non-members and opposition members of the Legislative Assembly.
-V. S. Srinivasa Sastri was first offered the Prime Ministership of the interim government but he refused to accept it.
-Eventually an interim Government was formed with Kurma Venkata Reddy Naidu of the Justice Party as Prime Minister on 1 April 1937.
+The governor of Madras, Lord Erskine, decided to form an interim provisional government with non-members and opposition members of the Legislative Assembly.
+V. S. Srinivasa Sastri was first offered the prime ministership of the interim government, but he refused to accept it.
+Eventually an interim government was formed with Kurma Venkata Reddy Naidu of the Justice Party as prime minister on 1 April 1937.
 Congress leaders like S. Satyamurti were apprehensive about the decision to not accept power.
 They carried out a campaign to convince Congress High Command (Mohandas K. Gandhi and Jawaharlal Nehru) to accept power within the limitations set by the Government of India Act.
-They also appealed to the British Government to give assurances that the Governor's special powers will not be misused.
+They also appealed to the British government to give assurances that the governor's special powers will not be misused.
 On 22 June, Viceroy Linlithgow issued a statement expressing the British Government's desire to work with the Congress in implementing the 1935 Act.

-On 1 July, the Congress Working Committee (CWC) agreed to form Governments in the provinces they had won.
-On 14 July, Rajaji was sworn in as the Prime Minister.
+On 1 July, the Congress Working Committee (CWC) agreed to form governments in the provinces they had won.
+On 14 July, Rajaji was sworn in as the prime minister.

 Cabinet

-Council of Ministers in Rajagopalachari's Cabinet (15 July 1937 – 29 October 1939):
+Council of Ministers in Rajagopalachari's cabinet (15 July 1937 – 29 October 1939):